Lending Confidence Proves as Vital as Lending Money

 Sure, they needed to talk to a lender.
 But what they really needed was someone they trusted to tell them that this was a risk worth taking.
-They found both in Chris Humphrey, a commercial lending officer at Community Bank, N.A.
+They found both in Chris Humphrey, a commercial lending officer at Community Bank.
 Turns out, he didn’t think it was all that risky.

 “I always tell my customers, ‘I want to work with you so that we’re both comfortable,’” Humphrey said.
 “I’ve never seen a projection that doesn’t work, so the question is, how do we validate that projection?
 We needed to get into the details of where this revenue is going to come from.’”